SanderCBraathen/arsoppgave/other_files/dokumentasjon.md

 - **[2025-05-15]**: Added margin and padding to header text and login/logout button for better spacing from screen edges.
 - **[2025-05-15]**: Improved the login/logout button style and spacing in the header for all pages for a more consistent and modern look.
 - **[2025-05-15]**: Fixed header and login/logout button clipping issue by updating header layout and adding responsive styles.
+- **[2025-05-15]**: Changed the login/logout button to display the logged-in user's name instead of "Logg ut" when logged in, on all pages.

 ---